Slicer/Slicer/Docs/user_guide/modules/segmentations.md

         - Advanced conversion is possible (to use the non-default path or conversion parameters) by long-pressing the Create or Update button
         - Existing representations can be made master by clicking Make source.
 The source representation is used as source for conversions, it is the one that can be edited, and saved to disk
 - Copy/move (import/export)
-    - Left panel lists the segments in the active segmentation
+    - Left panel lists the segments in the selected segmentation
     - Right panel shows the external data container
     - The arrow buttons van be used to copy (with plus sign) or move (no plus sign) segments between the segmentation and the external node
     - New labelmap or model can be created by clicking the appropriate button on the top of the right panel